dmrossm/Tuberculosis-X-ray-Classification/README.md

 ## Data Understanding
-- Researchers and doctors from Qatar University, the University of Dhakaalong and Hamad Medical Corporation amassed a database of chest X-rays (CXRs) of TB-positive and TB-negative cases, consisting of ~7000 images.
-The data is balanced and consists of 50% TB-positive and 50% TB-negative cases/X-rays.([Link to academic paper](https://ieeexplore.ieee.org/document/9224622)) The imaging data can be accessed via [Kaggle](https://www.kaggle.com/tawsifurrahman/tuberculosis-tb-chest-xray-dataset).
+- Researchers and doctors from Qatar University, the University of Dhakaalong and Hamad Medical Corporation amassed a database of chest X-rays (CXRs) of TB-positive and TB-negative cases, consisting of 4200 images.
+The data is imbalanced and consists of ~17% TB-positive and ~83% TB-negative cases/X-rays.([Link to academic paper](https://ieeexplore.ieee.org/document/9224622)) The imaging data can be accessed via [Kaggle](https://www.kaggle.com/tawsifurrahman/tuberculosis-tb-chest-xray-dataset).
-- Roughly 7,000 additional CXRs from patients with TB are available via the National Institutes of Health (NIH).
-These images cannot be shared with the public, but if you wish to ask for access, and sign a data usage agreement, please contact the NIH via this [link](https://tbportals.niaid.nih.gov/download-data).
 ![Banner Image](https://github.com/dmrossm/Tuberculosis-X-ray-Classification/blob/main/Images/training_xrays.png)